 Anyone interested in business can learn from the clothing manufacturer, Patagonia.
-Patagonia has been a family business owned by husband, Yvon, and wife, Malinda, Chouinard since its inception.

 Not Your Typical Business Executives

+Patagonia was founded by husband, Yvon, and wife, Malinda, Chouinard.
 Yvon never wanted to be a businessman; born in Maine and growing up in California, his passion was rock climbing, He started as a teen and spent most of his 20’s traveling around climbing anywhere he could.

 In the 1950s, climbers used European pitons.
 These frustrated Yvon, and in 1957 he bought a used forge and other equipment and became a blacksmith.
 His pitons were superior to any on the market.

 On climbing trips, he sold them to other climbers for $1.50 each out of the trunk of his car.
 In those days, he lived on $0.50 to $1.00 a day.
 He had no luxuries and even scrimped on food.

 On one trip to the Rockies, he ate canned cat tuna in addition to oatmeal, potatoes, squirrels and porcupines.
 He chose the cat food because it tasted better than dog food.

 In 1966, Yvon moved his blacksmith business to a tin shed behind an abandoned warehouse in Ventura, California.
 Within a few short years the company became the largest supplier of climbing equipment in America.

 Steel pitons damaged the rocks, and in 1972, Yvon introduced replaceable aluminum chocks, which were far better for the rocks than the steel pitons.